Here are some quick, easy ways to keep traffic circulating to your blog while you actively participate online. Enjoy!

 16. Discover web forums related to your blog.

-Web forums may not be as popular as they used to be, thanks to social media sites, but they’re not dead.
+Web forums may not be as popular as they used to be, thanks to social media sites, but they’re not completely dead.
 Many successful forums are serving as great resources for very specific information and expertise.
 Do some searches to discover the ones that align with your blog’s topic, and become active there.
 Many allow for signatures that can contain your link, plus you can refer to posts that may help members as topics arise.

 17. Turn your blog posts into infographics or infoposters.